-Build a Gateway rule in Access
+Build a device posture rule

 You can now build rules in Cloudflare Access applications that require users connecting to those applications do so through Cloudflare Gateway.
 This can help protect your applications by only allowing devices which are blocked from reaching malware on the Internet.
 Additionally, you can ensure that you do not miss logs of SaaS application activity by requiring users who login to those SaaS applications only do so through Cloudflare Gateway.